Home > Knowledge Base > Essay Writing Guidelines > Different Types of Persuasive Essays With Pros & Cons

 Persuasive vs Scientific Writing

 The main difference between persuasive writing and scientific writing is that scientific papers are based on investigations, and the writer provides factual data gathered through scientific means.
-On the other hand, in a persuasive essay, the writer shares his opinions and thoughts and tries to convince the readers to agree to a specific standpoint.
+On the other hand, in a persuasive essay, the writer shares their opinions and thoughts and tries to convince the readers to agree with a specific standpoint.

 Persuasive essays are of four kinds; they are: